mirhampt/demetrius/docs/source/introduction.rst

 Scribes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A Scribe is a class that transforms (or *transcribes*) data structures from one
 format to another.
-A Scribe is registered for a specific ContentClass, and
+A Scribe is registered for a specific ItemType, and
-advertises the ability to transform items of that ContentClass into items of an
+advertises the ability to transform items of that ItemType into items of an
 Archetype.
-(Technically, a Scribe could translate from one ContentClass to
+(Technically, a Scribe could translate from one ItemType to
-another ContentClass that was not an Archetype, but that is a useless task in
+another ItemType that was not an Archetype, but that is a useless task in
 the context of Demetrius.)